April 29, 2022

 This mentoring system also has guidance and monitoring capabilities with engagement tracking, reporting, and statistics.

-Okay, after reading this ultimate guide on the six best mentoring software and platforms, you should know by heart the criteria it takes to transform ineffective mentoring programs into great ones.
+After reading this ultimate guide on the six best mentoring software and platforms, you should know by heart the criteria it takes to transform ineffective mentoring programs into great ones.
 That means you know the mentoring programs to look out for.

-In our opinion, we think MentorCruise has the best mentoring culture, with versatile mentors who can go from talking on a scalable SaaS solution to monitoring check-ins for their mentees and continue to support top organizations in any way possible.
+We think MentorCruise has the best mentoring culture, with versatile mentors who can go from talking on a scalable SaaS solution to monitoring check-ins for their mentees and continue to support top organizations in any way possible.